-There is also a member-only list [ArchiveMO] which is used for group administravia and any member-confidential topics.
+There is also a member-only list [archive] which is used for group administravia and any member-confidential topics.

-The working group holds a weekly teleconference to discuss work items for about one hour.
+The working group holds a weekly Webex teleconference to discuss work items for about one hour.

-You can see what reviews are coming up, and link to comments from previous reviews from the:
+You can see what reviews are coming up, and link to comments from previous reviews using the

-The pipeline lists the specifications, articles and other documents that are currently in development.
+You can find a list of articles and other documents that are currently in development using the

 The internationalization wiki is used for collaborative development of i18n articles and for gathering information about feature requirements.